 - Refrigerant tubing should be routed in a manner that minimizes the length of tubing and the number of bends in the tubing.
 If precise forming of refrigerant lines is required, a copper tubing bender is recommended.
-Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant tubing should be supported in a manner that the tubing will not vibrate or abrade during system operation. - Tubing should be kept clean of foreign debris during installation. - · A filter dryer is factory installed in the outdoor unit. - Every effort should be made by the installer to ensure that the field installed refrigerant containing components of the system have been installed in accordance with these instructions and sound installation practices to insure reliable system operation and longevity. - The maximum recommended interconnecting refrigerant line lengths is 75 ft. and the vertical elevation difference between the indoor and outdoor sections should not exceed 20 ft. - Optional equipment such as liquid line solenoid valves, low ambient, etc., should be installed in strict accordance with the manufacturer's installation instructions.

-These units are equipped with single shot quick connect couplings.
-Together with the indoor section and line set, only four coupling connections are required to provide a 100% sealed system.

-- 1. Route the suction line and liquid line between indoor and outdoor sections, remove protector caps and plugs - Lubricate entire surface of the diaphragm "O" ring and threads of the male coupling using the lubricant supplied with the line set and a small brush. - 3.
-Make sure that coupling halves are held in proper alignment with each other prior to starting the threads of female coupling nut onto the male half.
-Thread coupling halves together by hand until hand tight.
+Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant tubing should be supported in a manner that the tubing will not vibrate or abrade during system operation. - Tubing should be kept clean of foreign debris during installation. - Every effort should be made by the installer to ensure that the field installed refrigerant containing components of the system have been installed in accordance with these instructions and sound installation practices to insure reliable system operation and longevity. - The maximum recommended interconnecting refrigerant line lengths is 75 ft. and the vertical elevation difference between the indoor and outdoor sections should not exceed 20 ft - Optional equipment such as liquid line solenoid valves, low ambient, etc., should be installed in strict accordance with the manufacturer's installation instructions. - These units are equipped with single shot quick connect couplings.
+Together with the indoor section and line set, only four coupling connections are required to provide a 100% sealed system. - Route the suction line and liquid line between indoor and outdoor sections, remove protector caps and plugs - Lubricate entire surface of the diaphragm O-ring and threads of the male coupling using the lubricant supplied with the line set and a small brush. - Make sure the coupling halves are held in proper alignment with each other prior to starting the threads of female coupling nut onto the male half.
+Thread coupling halves together by hand until a definite resistance is felt. - Using a marker, mark a line from the coupling union nut to the bulkhead then tighten an addition wrench flat (60°).
+See Table 1 for torque values.
+Repeat for all couplings.